- The distributedcom error 10016 indicates a program is trying to access the DCOM server without having the necessary permissions to do so.

-Although the second solution seems to be a long and hectic one, it is only recommended for those users who are not able to resolve the error through the first method.
+Although the third solution seems to be a long and hectic one, it is only recommended for those users who are not able to resolve the error through the previous methods.

-Most of the users have been able to resolve the issue through both of them.
-Hence you would be able to get rid of the error in no time if you correctly follow each step.
+Most of the users have been able to resolve the issue through all of them.
+Hence you would be able to get rid of the Windows 10 distributedcom 10016 error in no time if you correctly follow each step.

-Feel free to share with us if you have any quick worked around for the error.
+Leave us a note if you managed to fix the problem using our solutions.
+Also, feel free to share with us if you have any quick workaround for the error.

 A DCOM error occurs when an application or service attempts to use DCOM but does not have the proper permissions.
 Here’s our guide to fix any registry permissions problems.